Grizzlies throttle Thunder by NBA-record 73-point margin - WHIZ News

 “Obviously, it was a combination of things,” Daigneault said.
 “They played with great force and pace.
 They made some shots.
 We didn’t shoot it well early and just really couldn’t get a grip on the game.
 Any part of the game.”

-The Thunder lost their eighth straight as they continued to play short-handed with a number of players unavailable, including leading scorer Shai Gilgeous-Alexander, who entered concussion protocol earlier Thursday.
+The Thunder lost their eighth straight as they continued to play without a number of players, including leading scorer Shai Gilgeous-Alexander, who entered concussion protocol earlier Thursday.
 Gilgeous-Alexander scored 39 points against the Rockets on Wednesday night but suffered a blow to the head late in the game.

 Point guard Josh Giddey, who averages 10.4 points and 5.5 assists, sat out with a non-COVID-19 illness, and the remaining players couldn’t fill the void in Oklahoma City’s offense.